superduper-io/superduper/docs/content/apply_api/cron_job.md

 # `Cron Job`

 - Iterate computations, queries and actions on a crontab
-- Can be deployed on superduper Enterprise
+- Can be deployed on Superduper Enterprise

 ***Usage pattern***